AECOM

 AECOM (/eɪ.iːˈkɒm/, ay-ee-KOM-'; formerly AECOM Technology Corporation) is an American multinational infrastructure consulting firm headquartered in Dallas, Texas.

-The company's official name from 1990–2015 was AECOM Technology Corporation, and is now AECOM.
+The company's official name from 1990 to 2015 was AECOM Technology Corporation, and is now AECOM.
 The company is listed on the New York Stock Exchange (NYSE) under the ticker symbol ACM.

 As of 2023, AECOM had approximately 51,000 employees, and was number 291 on the 2023 Fortune 500 list.